Current Students: want to be a Peer Guide?

 Complete an application form

-- The on-line application form is open from the end of October till the end of March.
+- Apply online today.
 Use your normal Bangor log-on.
 There is a page of information about the role of the Peer Guide. which gives a shortened version of the information for those who have missed the information sessions.
 Tick the box at the end of the information to proceed to the form itself.
 Applicant details are sent to the academic schools to confirm acceptance onto the scheme and after that you will receive an email inviting you to book a place at one of the training sessions.

 - Some Academic Schools have their own additional application systems and they will let you know about those.